danforthcenter/plantcv/docs/rgb2lab.md

 ## RGB to LAB

-Convert image from RGB colorspace to LAB colorspace and split the channels.
+Convert image from RGB color space to LAB color space and split the channels.

 **plantcv.rgb2gray_hsv**(*rgb_img, channel*)